 Transitions has a unique history, demonstrating the fortitude and drive of women with a mission.
 Transitions' first program, Miryam's House began in 1986, in a home owned by the Spokane Dominicans (now the Sinsinawa Dominicans).
 At the very start of this program nuns and formerly homeless women lived together in the same home.
 For a short time due to demand there were two locations, with the current South Hill location becoming the permanent home for Miryam's House.

 Not too long after, in 1993, the Dominican Sisters completed a survey of social services in Spokane and discovered a lack of housing for single-mother families.
 They purchased and renovated the former Spokane Children's Home and created the Transitional Living Center (1993) and started EduCare in what was previously the infirmary.
-Now housing 16 women and their children "TLC" is a leader in unique supports for not only women but also their children.
+Now housing 16 women and their children, TLC is a leader in unique support for women and their children.

 And so from our unique history comes our unique participant centered mission and drive.
 Giving every woman the opportunity to find success on her journey to stability and self-sufficiency.